sriku2412/sriku2412/README.md

 # About sriku2412

 👋 Hi there!
-I'm [Your Name], a passionate learner and explorer in the world of data science.
+I'm Sreekanth Potlabathini, a passionate learner and explorer in the world of data science.
 Transitioning from a background in Mechanical Engineering, I've found a new fascination in the power of data and how it can be harnessed to solve real-world problems.

 🔍 My journey into data science is driven by my curiosity and the daily challenges I encounter.
 Whether it's through Python, CSS, or other technologies, I'm constantly seeking innovative solutions to make a meaningful impact.